-Witnesses say ‘it was like a hell’ inside South Korean crush
+Witnesses describe ‘a hell’ inside South Korean crowd surge

 “I lost contact with her.
 She’s been a friend of mine for 12 years, and we were like family.
 Please help me,” the message said.

-Even after the crush, some witnesses said they saw some revelers not immediately making way for emergency vehicles, rescuers and police officers.
+Even after the crush, witnesses said they saw some revelers not immediately making way for emergency vehicles, rescuers and police officers.
 One viral video clip on Twitter showing a crowd of young people dancing and singing near the carnage drew several insults from South Koreans.

+Ken Fallas, a Costa Rican architect who has worked in Seoul for the past eight years, watched stunned as a dozen or more unconscious partygoers were carried out from a narrow backstreet packed with youngsters dressed like movie characters.

+Fallas said police and emergency workers pleaded with people to step up if they knew how to give CPR because they were overwhelmed by the large number of injured.